RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

 1. To create service accounts, on each participating cluster:

-    1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the Active-Active database.
+    1. In your web browser, open the admin console of the cluster that you want to connect to in order to create the Active-Active database.
         By default, the address is: `https://<RS_address>:8443`
     1. Go to **settings > team** and click ![Add](/images/rs/icon_add.png#no-click "Add").
     1. Enter the name, email, and password for the user, select the **Admin** role, and click ![Save](/images/rs/icon_save.png#no-click "Save").